Nenjuku Needhi

 Principal photography began in April 2021 and wrapped that December.
 Nenjuku Needhi was released theatrically on 20 May 2022, and received positive reviews, with praise for Udhayanidhi's performance and story.
 The film completed 50 days of its theatrical run.

 Plot

-Vijaya Raghavan (Udhayanidhi Stalin), an IPS officer, gets posted in a rural part of Tamil Nadu, where caste discrimination and untouchability is still in practice.
-Though Vijaya Raghavan has read about the discrimination in many books, it gets difficult for him to confront these problems in real life.
-While he is still grappling with the ideologies of the people around him and trying to educate them, a mysterious case of three missing dalit girls, who were employed in the local factory, makes his life more miserable.
+Vijaya Raghavan, an IPS officer, gets posted in a rural part of Tamil Nadu, where caste discrimination and untouchability are still in practice.
+Though Vijaya Raghavan has read about discrimination in many books, it gets difficult for him to confront these problems in real life.
+While he is still grappling with the ideologies of the people around him and trying to educate them, a mysterious case of three missing Dalit girls, who were employed in the local factory, makes his life more miserable.
 Two are found dead, but the case gets complicated, as there is no trace of the third one.
-Who is behind this heinous crime and how Vijaya Raghavan takes this case forward despite pressure from his casteist higher officials forms the rest of the plot.
+Who is behind this heinous crime, and how Vijaya Raghavan takes this case forward despite pressure from his casteist higher officials forms the rest of the plot.